Dantdmnl/Share_Manager/README.md

    - Double-click the shortcut to launch the script in your preferred mode (CLI or GUI).

 ## Notes
-- Settings are stored in the `C:\Scripts\config.xml` file.
+- Settings are stored in the `%USERPROFILE%\AppData\Roaming\Share_Manager\config.json` file.
-- Log output is stored in `C:\Scripts\log.txt`.
+- Log output is stored in `%USERPROFILE%\AppData\Roaming\Share_Manager\Share_Manager.log`.
-- Use the Preferences menu to update paths, credentials, or behavior at any time.
+- Use the Preferences menu to update paths, or behavior at any time.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.